bottlepy/bottle/README.md

 Bottle is a fast and simple [WSGI][wsgi]-framework for the [Python Programming Language][py].
-It offers request dispatching with url parameter support (routes), templates, key/value databases, a build-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines.
-All in a single file and with no dependencies other than the Python Standard Library.
+It offers request dispatching with url parameter support (routes), templates, key/value databases, a build-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines - all in a single file and with no dependencies other than the Python Standard Library.

-For news, bugs and documentation visit my [GitHub repository][www] or the [bottle.py homepage][home].
+For news, bugs and documentation visit the [bottle.py homepage][home].

   [wsgi]: http://www.wsgi.org/wsgi/
   [home]: http://bottle.paws.de/